veronika-matuskova/book-manager/docs/PRD.md

 9. If book is already in collection, duplicate is prevented

 ### 4.3 Managing Reading Status Flow
-1. User views "Owned Books" page
+1. User views "My Books" page
 2. User clicks on a book card or selects book from list
 3. User sees book details
 4. User changes status via dropdown